‘Doc Martin’ Season 9 Gets A September Debut Date On Acorn TV

 The British medical dramedy follows the life of Dr. Martin Ellingham, played by Clunes, as he continues to make a life for himself and his young family in the Cornish fishing village of Portwenn where he is the local doctor.

-This coming season, the show’s ninth, is the next to last for the popular show which is reportedly going to call it quits after Season 10.
-Doc Martin has had a unique schedule as the last season aired in 2017 to accommodate Clunes’ other projects and the short shooting availability of the town of Port Isaac, which plays Portwenn for television.
+This coming season, the show’s ninth, is the next to last for the popular show, which is reportedly going to call it quits after Season 10.
+Doc Martin has had a unique schedule as the last season aired in 2017 to accommodate Clunes’ other projects and the short shooting availability of the town of Port Isaac, which is a stand-in for Portwenn on television.

 It is anticipated that Season 9 of Doc Martin will include eight episodes, and at least one will include a wedding of two of the show’s most popular characters in a beach ceremony.